confluentinc/ksql/docs/developer-guide/syntax-reference.rst

 If the OR REPLACE clause is present, the statement doesn't fail if the function already exists.
 Instead, the existing function will be replaced.
-Note: if an active query is using a UDF that was replaced, it will continue to use the underlying UDF instance it created when the query was first initiated.
+Note: if an active query is using a UDF that was replaced, it continues to use the underlying UDF instance it created when the query was first initiated.
 You must restart the query for it to pick up any changes that were made to the inline UDF.